 The Raval lies across the Ramblas from the Barrio Gótico and stretches over to the Ronda De Sant Pau.
-It has a great central location but faces social challenges, and suffers from a poor housing stock.
+It has a great central location but faces social challenges, and suffers from pockets of poverty and poor housing stock.

 The Raval has always been one of Barcelona’s poorest districts, home to the most recent immigrants in each period, and a den of iniquity catering to the tastes of sailors given its proximity to the old port.
 It is also a district with a great, central location, heaps of charm, and an edginess that many people find attractive.